 Distinguished Professor of Old Testament

-View Dr. Danny Carroll's upcoming travel schedule
+View Dr. Daniel Carroll's upcoming travel schedule

 Christians at the Border: Immigration, the Church, and the Bible.
 2nd ed.
 Brazos Press, 2014.